 If you were injured in a car accident by an impaired driver, an experienced Florida car accident attorney can help.
-For a free consultation, contact us at The Law Offices of Sean M. Cleary today.
+Contact us at The Law Offices of Sean M. Cleary for a free consultation today.

 How Severe Anxiety Affects Driving

-Those overcome with worry or feeling highly stressed should avoid driving, just as they would while intoxicated.
+Those overcome with worry or feeling highly stressed should avoid driving as they would while intoxicated.

-A driver suffering from severe anxiety is wrapped up in his or her feelings of apprehension and dread to the point of this leaving little focus on the driving at hand.
-Emotionally distracted people are overwhelmed drivers who make mistakes, such as
+A driver suffering from severe anxiety is wrapped up in their feelings of apprehension and dread, leaving little focus on the driving at hand.
+Emotionally distracted people are overwhelmed drivers who make mistakes, such as:

 - Making sudden lane changes